AgfaPhoto: Products

-Management buyout
+Historic context

-In 2004, Agfa-Gevaert announced that it had reached a definitive agreement to divest the whole of its Consumer Imaging business in a management buyout for a purchase price of €175.5 million.
-The divestment covered the whole of its Consumer Imaging business, including film, finishing products, and lab equipment, grouped in a new company – AgfaPhoto GmbH, as well as the related lease portfolio, in a management buyout.
-The targeted closing date of the transaction was November 1, 2004.
+Agfa (Aktien-Gesellschaft für Anilin-Fabrikation) was founded in Rummelsburg near Berlin in 1867 as a chemical company.
+In the 20th century they were well known as a producer of consumer-oriented photographic products including films, photographic papers and cameras.
+After the war and Germany's division, their operations became segregated so Agfa fled to Leverkusen where its paper factory was.
+In 1964, Agfa merged with Belgian film manufacturer Gevaert.
+By the time of the new century, Agfa had been facing trouble from the rise of digital photography.

+In August 2004, Agfa-Gevaert announced that it had reached a definitive agreement to divest the whole of its Consumer Imaging business in a management buyout led by German businessman and private equity investor Dr. Hartmut Emans for a purchase price of €175.5 million.
+This division had been responsible for film, finishing products, and lab equipment, and were grouped in a new company, AgfaPhoto GmbH, as well as the related lease portfolio and plants in Leverkusen and photo chemical plant in Vaihingen.
+A new "AgfaPhoto" branding (rather than "Agfa") was created and transferred to a sister entity named AgfaPhoto Holding GmbH.
+The closing date of the transaction was November 2, 2004 with 2,400 employees (of which 600 were outside of Germany) transferring to the new AgfaPhoto.
 The transaction resulted in a non-cash book loss to Agfa-Gevaert of €430 million, but was cash positive to the extent of €260 million.
 While the trading environment for both HealthCare and Graphic System divisions improved considerably, the group's half year results were heavily affected by the expected book loss on the divestiture of Consumer Imaging.